How to Manage Project Scope, Timeline, and Budget Effectively

 2. Employ Critical Path Method (CPM)

 The Critical Path Method (CPM) is a technique used to identify the longest sequence of dependent tasks that determine the project's minimum completion time.
-Focusing on these tasks allows you to allocate resources efficiently and make informed decisions to keep the project on track.
+Platforms such as Asana incorporate CPM capabilities, allowing you to focus on critical tasks, allocate resources efficiently, and keep the project on track.

 3. Build in Flexibility